papadi166/chatsorted.com/README.md

 # Stack: Vue 3 + TypeScript + Vite

 # Overwiew
 This project is an extension for google chrome and can help you sort and categorize your facebook messenger contacts.
-I personally use it to save my business contacts.
+I personally use it to organize my business contacts.

 # Running